 Once up-top, there is are guys in jackets who run the go-karts.
 If you talk to them, they will tell you what to do, which might involve waiting your turn.
 Once it's time to go, you helmet up, hop on, and go!
+As you're picking a kart, note that they are different sizes.
+I know a rather tall guy who took a small kart his first year, only realizing NEXT year that they had larger karts.

 If you haven't done it before, these things handle about as well as a set of Timpani on an ice rink.
 So, be very careful if you're doing this on the day of the concert, as it's easy to take a spill.
 It's easy to get scraped up.
 If it's wet, it can be slick as well, and you'll probably get muddy!
 Even if it's warm out in Schladming, it will probably be a bit chillier and windier up top, and chillier-est when you're flying down a mountain at 40 kph.
 Wind-resistant jacket, gloves, hat.
 Trust me, you'll want them.